 Chai3D: Cross platform (Windows, OSX and Linux) scene-graph based C/C++ based environment for programming for visual-haptic stimuli, including simulated physics (Bullet Physics and ODE).
 Support for commercial Oculus VR.
 It appears to be no-longer under active development since around 2018.

 H3DAPI: Cross platform (Windows, OSX and Linux) environment for programming for visual-haptic stimuli, including simulated physics.
 C++, XML and Python based.

 Psychtoolbox: Psychophysics software which runs under Matlab or Octave.
 Primarily developed for Linux, reduced functionality and very reduced support for Windows and OSX.
-Support for Oculus DK2 (not the commercial Oculus headset).
-Interfaces with the Horde3D game engine (note: Horde3D is no-longer under active development).
+Development for Windows and OSX often requiring payment at standard programmer rates.
+Support for Oculus VR.
+Interfaces with the Horde3D game engine.

 Palamedes: Free software for psychometric function fitting and statistical model comparison for Matlab and Octave.